List of Coronation Street characters introduced in 2006: Paul Connor

+Paul Connor played by Sean Gallagher, first appeared on episode 6374 broadcast on 6 September 2006 and last appeared on episode 6571 broadcast on 6 June 2007.

 Carla Connor

+Carla Connor (also Barlow and Gordon) played Alison King, first appeared on 1 December 2006.

 Slug

 Slug (real name Neil Ackroyd) is an old friend of Becky Granger's (Katherine Kelly), who first appears in December 2006.
 He is a drug dealer and user who takes advantage of Becky.
+He causes trouble for her and her friends Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh), especially when he "borrowed" their car and subsequently damaged it.

 In June 2009 Slug returns, apparently a reformed man.
-It is later revealed that he is working for DC Hooch, a police officer who is an enemy of Becky's and wants her in prison.
+It is later revealed that he is working for DC Hooch, a corrupt police officer who is an enemy of Becky's and wants her in prison.
 Slug plants drugs on Becky and she is subsequently arrested.
 Becky's fiancé Steve McDonald (Simon Gregson) and his colleague and friend Lloyd Mullaney (Craig Charles) find out about Slug's involvement and track him down.
 They bundle him into a car, drive him back to the street and question him.
 When they bring him to Hooch, Hooch decides to drop the charges, scared Slug will tell the police about him.

 Sonny Dhillon

 Sundeep "Sonny" Dhillon played by Pal Aron.
 Sonny is Michelle Connor's (Kym Marsh) millionaire boyfriend.
 It comes to light that Sonny has relationship history with Sean Tully (Antony Cotton), in that they had previously been dating, with Sonny admitting to being bisexual.
 On the Streetcars lads' night out Steve McDonald (Simon Gregson) spots Sean and Sonny kissing.
 In late February 2007, Sonny proposes to Michelle.
 While she is in The Rovers celebrating, a jealous Steve tells her that Sonny is gay, however, she does not believe him.
 When Michelle's brother Liam Connor (Rob James-Collier) hears Steve's allegation, he confronts him, with Steve sticking by what he saw.
 An unsure Liam questions Sean at work with Sean claiming nothing is going on.
 The same day, Liam and his brother Paul (Sean Gallagher) confront Sean a second time, forcing him to tell the truth.
 They then frogmarch Sean to the pub to tell Michelle the truth.
 Sean does so, with Michelle bursting into tears, shocked at what she is hearing.
 An oblivious Sonny arrives at Michelle's that night, ready to take her out.
 A crying Michelle tells Sonny she knows about him and Sean, before giving him back her engagement ring.
 Sonny then leaves in shame.

 When Michelle's son Ryan Connor (Ben Thompson) discovers the gay affair, he steals Sonny's car and takes it for a joyride.
 The police find out but Sonny doesn't press charges.
 After Michelle discovers the affair, Sonny goes to Sean but Sean rejected him.
 Sonny walks out of number 11 and hasn't been seen since.